 From time to time throughout the year, educators take the children on Field Trips.
-To manage these trips in a safe and successful manner, the following steps will continue to be used by our Centre:
+In order to manage these trips in a safe and successful manner, the following steps will continue to be used by our Centre:

 Field Trips are posted in the classroom at least one day before the trip.
-Outings usually take place in the morning and are generally no more than 20-30 minutes from the centre.